ILikeAI/AlwaysReddy/README.md

 - Generate responses from any of the supported LLM servers
 - Read and save to the clipboard

+This video shows the process of making an action from scratch: https://youtu.be/X0Bd20EDxfQ

 ### How to record audio or transcribe in your custom action
 The `toggle_recording` method starts or stops audio recording.
 When called the first time, it starts recording.
 The next call stops recording and returns the audio file path.